-- Select level ground when possible to park the machine. - Do not park the machine on a grade. - Lower the bucket and/or other work tools to the ground. - Turn the auto-idle switch OFF. - Run the engine at slow idle speed without load for 5 minutes to cool down the engine. - Stop the engine and remove the key from the key switch. - Pull the pilot control shut-off lever to LOCK position. - Block both tracks and lower the bucket to the ground.
+- Select level ground when possible to park the machine. - Do not park the machine on a grade. - Lower the bucket and/or other work tools to the ground. - Turn the auto-idle switch OFF and the power mode switch E or P. - Run the engine at slow idle speed without load for 5 minutes to cool down the engine. - Stop the engine and remove the key from the key switch. - Pull the pilot control shut-off lever to LOCK position. - Block both tracks and lower the bucket to the ground.
 Thrust the bucket teeth into the ground if you must park on a grade. - Position the machine to prevent rolling. - Park at a reasonable distance from other machines.